 Nancy Olsen is terrific as keen, pure, passionate and gentle Betty.
 She offers Joe an escape from Norma.
 Nancy’s character is a lifeline for Joe, and she lets us see that Betty is falling for Joe and that they would be good together.
 She isn’t on screen all that much, but when she is she sure makes a strong impression.
 Betty is an interesting character because she is seemingly the only truly decent character in the film.

 I also like how real people and films are mentioned and shown throughout this film.
 Greta Garbo is mentioned by Norma as being a current actress (Garbo had been retired for about a decade by this time, so this shows how out of touch Norma is with current events)who had the same face and acting style of the Silent era.

-Norma is warmly welcomed back by former colleagues, crew and studio staff.
+Norma is warmly welcomed back by former colleagues, crew, and the studio staff.
 She sees that there are some who still hold her in affection and high regard.

 This scene is also important because De Mille could easily have ignored Norma, or sent his assistants to deal with her when she comes to the studios, but instead he greets her with tenderness and affection.
 He respects Norma and he treats her as she deserves to be treated.

 De Mille also utters a line of dialogue here that I think is quite interesting.
 When asked by an assistant if it was true that Norma was difficult to work with, he replies “only towards the end.
 A dozen press agents working overtime can do terrible things to the human spirit”.